odehabuzaid/reading-notes/Lec2/Lab-Reading.md

 >The main parts of our element are as follows:

-- The opening tag: This consists of the name of the element (in this case, p), wrapped in opening and closing angle brackets.
+- **The opening tag**: This consists of the name of the element (in this case, p), wrapped in opening and closing angle brackets.
 This states where the element begins or starts to take effect — in this case where the paragraph begins.
-- The closing tag: This is the same as the opening tag, except that it includes a forward slash before the element name.
+- **The closing tag**: This is the same as the opening tag, except that it includes a forward slash before the element name.
 This states where the element ends — in this case where the paragraph ends.
 Failing to add a closing tag is one of the standard beginner errors and can lead to strange results.
-- The content: This is the content of the element, which in this case, is just text.
+- **The content**: This is the content of the element, which in this case, is just text.
-- The element: The opening tag, the closing tag, and the content together comprise the element.
+- **The element**: The opening tag, the closing tag, and the content together comprise the element.

 ## **Anatomy of an HTML document**